saw-a-bird/UniversityWebsite/README.md

 After this, you have to create a new PULL request on your branch. https://github.com/pokerfce/UniversityWebsite/branches Here, you can put some detailed information if needed and just validate it.

-I'll check it out and verify it and confirm it.
+I'll check it out, verify it and confirm it.